 San Antonio International airport (SAT/KSAT) is located 8 miles north of San Antonio’s Downtown.
 The airport has three runways, covers 933 ha and is 247m/809ft above sea level.
 The airport is Texas’ 5th busiest airport and ranked as 44th busiest in the USA.
 It was founded in 1941 during WW II as a training base for the US Army Air Forces and was named “Alamo Field”.
 After the war the airfield wasn’t needed anymore by the USAAF and was handed back to the City of San Antonio.
 Back in 1953 the construction works on Terminal 2 (not existing anymore) were finished and in 1984 Terminal 1 (now named A) was opened.
 The airport build a new ATC Tower, two new parking garages, but former Terminal 2 was torn off in May 2011 after Terminal B was opened in November 2010 (which replaced T2).

-SAT handled more than 9 million passengers back in 2016 and is served by a hand of different airlines (or their daughtercarriers): Aeromexico, Air Canada, Alaska Airlines/Virgin America, Allegiant Air, American Airlines/Eagle, Delta Air Lines and Connection, Frontier Airlines, Interjet, Southwest Airlines, United Airlines and Express and Volaris.
-Apart from those PAX-airlines, San Antonio International Airport is being visited by some American military aircrafts and is being served by some freighters, too.
+SAT handled more than 10 million passengers back in 2019 and is served by a hand of different airlines (or their daughtercarriers): Aeromexico, Alaska Airlines, Allegiant Air, American Airlines/Eagle, Delta Air Lines and Connection, Frontier Airlines, Southwest Airlines, United Airlines and Express, Viva Aerobus and Volaris.
+Apart from those PAX-airlines, San Antonio International Airport is being visited by some American military aircraft and is being served by some freighters, too.
 For example: Ameriflight, FedEx and UPS Airlines.
 Also DC-10 and 707 tankers can be seen coming and going from time to time.

 As well as International carriers: Aeromexico, Air Canada, Interjet and Volaris

 |Terminal B||American Airlines and United Airlines with all their regional partners|